Mandatory Water Conservation Measures Remain in Effect

 - Use of fire hydrants except for public health and safety or unless used for dust control as a condition in a permit issued by a state or federal agency – must have a hydrant meter

-This chart shows how the District is trending on the 20% by 2020 mandate based on 2010 Water Production
+This chart shows how the District is trending on the 20% by 2020 mandate based on 2010 Water Production as of July 2016.

 The State Water Board Drought website provides significant information regarding the drought and what is being done to reduce the impacts throughout California